 The terms and conditions of this Agreement, including attachments;

-Solicitation; and
+Application; and

 Proposal.

 12.13 Waivers

 No delay on the part of either party in exercising any right, power, or privilege hereunder shall operate as a waiver thereof.
 No waiver on the part of either party of any right, power, or privilege hereunder, nor any single or partial exercise of any right, power, or privilege hereunder shall preclude any other or further exercise thereof or the exercise of any other right, power, or privilege hereunder.